 - Secure wireless network

-- Create separate guess wireless network for personal IoT devices (personal cell phones, tables)
+- Create separate guest wireless network for personal IoT devices (personal cell phones, tables)

 - Test network vulnerabilities on local area network and wide area network

 - Use VPN to remotely access resources, allow only monitored and company provided computers to access remotely

 - Train your organization about not to visit unknows sites and open unknown emails

 - Change your passwords right away if you believe it has been compromised or by data breach

 - Backup your business data regularly and save copy of your data offsite

 - Monitor your network infrastructure regularly and make changes to create safe and secure network